jfo/blog/source/posts/sild-is-a-list.md

 room you wanted.
 If they do, it will give you the address of the room.
 If they don't, if the hotel is full, you get 'nothing' back, in the form of the null pointer.

 > That hotel is the heap.
-Once you've allocated memory on the heap, it's your's
+Once you've allocated memory on the heap, it's yours
 > for the remainder of the program's execution.
 You must _manually_ free the
 > memory by passing the address of it to `free()`, the yang to malloc's yin.
 > Failure to properly manage heap memory, say by forgetting to free memory that